rlobotech/invoice-challenge/README.md

 ##### Final Obs:
   - It is possible, but not necessary, to create a user passing as params `email` and `password`.
-  - It is possible to login using the default admin user bt accessing the `../api/v1/login` url.
+  - It is possible to login using the default admin user by accessing the `../api/v1/login` url.
-  - - This is just for testing the seassion on the URL.
+  - - This is just for testing the session on the URL.
 By production this route should not exist.